Past Intern Bios

 Maclovia QuintanaMaclovia Quintana is a native New Mexican with roots in the Santa Fe area dating back to the 1700s.
 A 2006 salutatorian of Santa Fe Prep, she earned a degree in Environmental Studies from Yale University.
 Maclovia’s keen interest in local agriculture led her to work at the Santa Fe Farmer’s Market, and she went on to earn a Masters Degree in Environmental Management from the Yale School of Forestry and Environmental Studies.
 In the long term, Maclovia plans to return to New Mexico and work on issues of sustainable food and agriculture.

 Ellen RabinEllen Rabin was raised in Los Alamos, NM, where she developed an early interest in politics and public policy, especially as it relates to education and scientific research in New Mexico.
 In June 2015, she graduated from a dual-degree program at the University of Chicago, earning Bachelor’s degrees in Political Science and Fundamentals: Issues and Texts (a ‘Great Books’ program) and a Master’s degree in Humanities.
 Ellen has previously interned at Los Alamos National Laboratory and the Family Defense Center, a nonprofit that works with children and families in the child welfare system in Chicago.
 She also participated in the Hertog Foundation’s Political Studies and War Studies programs, which aim to better understand and resolve practical issues in areas of domestic and foreign policy.
 After interning with Think New Mexico, Ellen went on to work on projects for the New Mexico Department of Information Technology and the New Mexico Environment Department.
-She is currently a fiscal analyst focusing on capital outlay for the New Mexico Legislative Finance Committee.
+She went on to serve for several years as a fiscal analyst for the New Mexico Legislative Finance Committee.

 Julisa RodriguezJulisa Rodriguez earned her B.A. from the University of New Mexico, where she majored in Political Science and International Studies.
 She recently served as a policy intern with the National Education Association (NEA-NM), and is on the board of UNM College Democrats.
 Julisa was funded by the National Security Studies Program to research the institutional blocks preventing the recall process in Bogota’s mayoral election.
 She discovered her passion for comprehensive policy research during her time conducting field research programs in Mexico, Colombia, and Brazil.
 Julisa is currently working as the Manager of Operations for Solare Collegiate Charter School in Albuquerque.